 To get a proper Fondue / Raclette I would recommend asking your hosts, hotel or simply visit a traditional restaurant.
 It’s also possible to make it on your own – but it’s not the same experience in my opinion.

-Other Swiss dishes that you could try are “Älplermragronen” or “Rösti”, that you can find in every traditional restaurant in Zermatt.
+Other Swiss dishes that you could try are “Älplermragronen” or “Rösti”, that you can find in every traditional restaurant in Zermatt and are also one of the must eats in Switzerland.
 Eating a fondue/raclette is, in my opinion, one of the best things to do in Zermatt!

 Sleep in an Igloo